How to Find Commercial Real Estate Investors

 Andy had experience buying and selling billions of dollars in commercial real estate and was now open to showing me how to do the same.

-I quite my job at Sun Life financial as a commercial lender and started working with him full time.
+I quit my job at Sun Life financial as a commercial lender and started working with him full time.
 I was only paid on deals I found we executed on.
-Some deals took months to find and secure- but when we found the right one, it would be worth 7 figures+.
+Some deals took months to find and secure- but when we found the right one, it would be worth 7 figures.

 This was an entirely new world of investing I didn’t know existed.